-The operation had been under VFR (Visual Flight Rules) but with the advent of the IFR (Instrument Flight Rules) capability pioneered for helicopters by BAH, Captain Mike Perkis, the manager of the operation, asked me to develop a cloud break procedure to permit us to fly in low cloud yet achieve a safe approach and landing to St Mary’s airport in the Scillies.
+The operation had been under VFR (Visual Flight Rules) but with the advent of the IFR (Instrument Flight Rules) capability pioneered for helicopters by BAH, Captain Mike Perkis, the manager of the operation, asked me to develop a cloud break procedure to permit us to fly in low cloud yet achieve a safe approach and landing to St Mary’s airport in the Scillies and reverse the procedure for returning to Penzance.
 Such a procedure was developed using the Decca Navigation moving map display as installed as standard on the helicopter, combined with the Lands End VOR (a radio beacon on the airfield at Lands End providing signals giving bearing and range to an instrument on the dashboard of the helicopter).
-Once approval had been received from the CAA, we were able to take off from Penzance and disappear into low cloud, fly safely towards the Scillies and then descend to the minimum descent altitude of 200 feet above the sea for a landing at St Mary’s.
+Once approval had been received from the CAA, we were able to take off from Penzance and disappear into low cloud, fly safely towards the Scillies and then descend to the minimum descent altitude of 200 feet above the elevation of the airfield at St Mary’s and land safely.
 Returning to Penzance employed a similar procedure descending over the bay by St Michael’s Mount with descent to 300 feet above the sea.

 We flew in just about all weather conditions, sometimes in rough conditions with strong winds.
 It was amusing to read a local newspaper article praising “Royal Navy heroes” referring to a flight carried out in stormy weather from the nearby Royal Navy station at Culdrose.
 We had been airborne at the same time flying our service with numerous passengers on board!